Métis Justice Fund

 MÉTIS NATION of CANADA: By the People for the People

-CELEBRATING A NEW ALLIANCE!
+WELCOMING A NEW ALLIANCE!

 We are very happy to announce the signing of an alliance between the Métis Nation of Canada and the Métis Nipissing Families on February 12, 2020.
 Chief Dumont and President Meilleur look forward to working together to ensure that Métis identity, history and rights are protected for our people and all our descendants.

 Click photo or hyperlink to view the video.